ohkami-rs/ohkami/README.md

 `"openapi"` provides highly integrated OpenAPI support.

-This enables *as consistent as possible* OpenAPI document generation, where most of the consistency between document and behavior is automatically assured by Ohkami's internal work.
+This enables **macro-less**, *as consistent as possible* OpenAPI document generation, where most of the consistency between document and behavior is automatically assured by Ohkami's internal work.

 Only you have to